gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     nsteps = 20000
     dt = 0.001

-Here, the molecular dynamics (md) integrator is used, which is a leap-frog algorithm integrating Newton equations of motion.
-A number of 20000 steps with a timestep ``dt`` equal of :math:`0.001 ~ \text{ps}` will be performed.
+Here, the molecular dynamics (MD) integrator is used, which is a leap-frog algorithm integrating Newton's equations of motion.
+A total of 20,000 steps with a timestep ``dt`` equal to :math:`0.001 ~ \text{ps}` will be performed.

-Let us cancel the translational of the center of mass of the system:
+Let us cancel the translation of the center of mass of the system:

 ..  code-block:: bw